tylerneylon/small_notes/newport_book/newport_book.md

 Although Cal does not explicitly say this, the tone of the book presents itself as a guide to happiness in terms of making large-scale career decisions.
-Yet the book feels like it's reacting to common mistakes rather than giving us a full career playbook.
+Yet the book is more a reaction to a few common mistakes than it is a full playbook.
-Or, if I'm being pessimistic, the writing comes across as someone who's good at publicity taking advantage of a few sticky ideas to sell a book (it's not purely that, but the mood feels salesy at times).
+Or, if I'm being pessimistic, the writing comes across as someone who's good at publicity taking advantage of a couple sticky ideas to sell a book (it's not purely that, but the mood feels salesy at times).

 There are many factors that contribute to career happiness.